 Component 7.
-Monitor and evaluate the impact of CEPF's large and small grants
+Monitor and evaluate the impact of large and small grants.

 - 1. Collect and report on data for portfolio-level indicators (from large and small grantees) annually as these relate to the logical framework in the ecosystem profile. - 2.
-Collect and report on relevant data in relation to CEPF graduation criteria for the hotspot. - 3.
-Collect and report on relevant data for CEPF's global monitoring indicators. - 4.
-Ensure quality of performance data submitted by large and small grantees. - 5.
-Verify completion of products, deliverables, and short-term impacts by grantees, as described in their proposals. - 6.
-Support grantees to comply with requirements for completion of tracking tools, including the Management Effectiveness Tracking Tool. - 7.
-In coordination with CEPF Secretariat, conduct a mid-term assessment and a final assessment of portfolio progress (covering large and small grants). - 8.
-Conduct regular site visits to large and small grantees to monitor their progress and ensure outreach, verify compliance and support capacity building. - 9.
-Provide guidance to grantees for the effective design and implementation of safeguard policies to ensure that these activities comply with the guidelines detailed in the CEPF Operations Manual and with the World Bank's environmental and social safeguard policies.
-Provide additional support and guidance during the implementation and evaluation cycles at regular field visits to projects. - 10.
-In coordination with CEPF Secretariat, conduct a final assessment of portfolio progress and assist with preparation of report documentation.
+Collect and report on relevant data for CEPF's global monitoring indicators, making use of CEPF monitoring tools and ConservationGrants. - 3.
+Ensure quality of performance data submitted by large and small grantees. - 4.
+Verify completion of products, deliverables, and short-term impacts by grantees, as described in their proposals. - 5.
+Support grantees to comply with requirements for completion of tracking tools, including the Management Effectiveness Tracking Tool, Civil Society Tracking Tool, and Gender Tracking Tool. - 6.
+In coordination with the CEPF Secretariat, conduct a mid-term assessment and a final assessment of portfolio progress, and assist with report preparation.